-Flight from Punta Arenas to Frei Station on King George Island; one pre-expedition overnight with breakfast in Punta Arenas at the Cabo de Hornos Hotel or similar; transfer from the airport to the hotel on Day 1 for travelers who arrive before 2 p.m.; cabin accommodations and meals aboard the ship; complimentary wine, beer, juice, and soft drinks served with lunch and dinner aboard the ship; complimentary coffee, tea, chocolate, cappuccinos, water, and snacks aboard the ship throughout the expedition; guided shore excursions; onboard lectures and entertainment; comprehensive pre- and post-voyage information material; gear on loan (waterproof boots); contingency plan; IAATO passenger fee.
+Flight from Punta Arenas to Frei Station on King George Island; one pre-expedition overnight with breakfast in Punta Arenas at the Cabo de Hornos Hotel or similar; transfer from the airport to the hotel on Day 1 for travelers who arrive before 2 p.m.; cabin accommodations; gear on loan (waterproof boots); all meals aboard the ship; complimentary wine, beer, juice, and soft drinks served with lunch and dinner aboard the ship; complimentary coffee, tea, chocolate, cappuccinos, water, and snacks aboard the ship throughout the expedition; guided shore excursions; onboard lectures and entertainment; comprehensive pre- and post-voyage information material; contingency plan; IAATO passenger fee.
 Inclusions subject to change without notice.

 Airfare except flights specified in the inclusions; visa and/or passport expenses; arrival and departure taxes, if applicable; transfers other than those offered in the program, lodging and meals other than those offered in the program; mandatory evacuation insurance; recommended travel protection policy; personal expenses, such as beverages from bar; laundry service, telephone calls, use of Internet or other means of communication, etc.; gratuity to ship's crew at the end of the voyage; fuel surcharge may apply.